Knicksin4/inverterSimulation/README.md

+This Project utilizes AWS IoT Device SDK v2 for Python to connect and communicate MQTT messages between the server and AWS IoT Core.
+Downstream wrapping can be performed in AWS Console.

 This document provides information about the AWS IoT Device SDK v2 for Python.
 This SDK is built on the [AWS Common Runtime](https://docs.aws.amazon.com/sdkref/latest/guide/common-runtime.html)

 ## Installation